mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 ### Technologies Showdown

 - **Tkinter.grid**: extremely automatized, so not only the programmer is left with little control (or knowledge) of what is happening, but it also necessary to use workarounds and a lot of work if we want to do things differently;
-- **Tkinter.canvas**: gives a lot more control to the programmer, but still tries to hide some complexity behind automatism;
+- **Tkinter.canvas**: gives a lot more control to the programmer, but still relies on the other geometry managers (since it is not one);
 - **Pygame**: gives full control to the programmer, everything happens because there is a line of code that makes it so.
 This certainly means that a lot more coding is necessary, but at the end of the day it is actually easier to manage and way more fun.